yousef312/HandyMenue/README.md

 ```
 art show button display a **resizable** image at the top right corner of your page, you can define this image throught the src attribute
 * src : the source of the image to display

+* accelerator : an accelerator is a shortcut you can set for your ordinary buttons only, passing a string of keys name concatination.
+to complete setting up your accelerator you must have the library Quiway.Js, instantiate the quiway class and pass the Quiway object into HandyMenue.quiwayIntegration(quiwayObject) and done.
+**functions**:

+* HandyMenue.getMenuData() : this function allows you to get some of your menu data like width height location properties... it returns an object.
+* HandyMenue.quiwayIntegration(quiwayObject) : this function used to complete setting up your accelerator key using the Quiway.Js library passed as an object.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)